O’Reilly Media Word Template Quickstart Guide

 Tables

-There are two main types of tables: Captioned and Uncaptioned.
-If your table requires a description, or if you expect to refer to it later elsewhere in the text, you probably want a Captioned table.
+There are two main types of tables: captioned and uncaptioned.
+If your table requires a description, or if you expect to refer to it later elsewhere in the text, you probably want a captioned table.

-A Caption is different from a Heading row.
+A caption is different from a heading row.
 A caption describes the entire table, while a heading row usually contains information about each column.
-Your Captioned tables might not have heading rows, and your Uncaptioned tables could still have heading rows.
+Your captioned tables might not have heading rows, and your uncaptioned tables could still have heading rows.
 Don’t worry, once you’ve seen a couple, it’ll become much clearer.

 Figures